Iceland in March: A Grand Adventure Awaits

 While driving in Iceland in March isn’t exceptionally treacherous, even experienced drivers will need to keep their eyes on the changing conditions.

-If you plan on traveling along the roads of Iceland in March, there are some tips that can help you get the most out of your journey.
+If you plan on traveling along the roads of Iceland in March, here are some tips to keep you safe and can help you get the most out of your journey.

 • Keep a list of all emergency contact information in case of a breakdown

-• Ensure your tank of gas is adequately supplied to get you to your destination.
+• Top off your gas tank to ensure you have enough to get you to your destination.
 There are stretches of roadway that don’t have easy access to a gas station

 • Bring along some emergency cash in case the gas station doesn’t accept credit or debit cards